Reporting Resale Tax Fraud in Florida

 When you sell a taxable product in Florida, you collect taxes on its sale and hold it in trust for state payment.
 As the seller, you must report and pay all taxes on the products over to the state, usually on a monthly, quarterly, or half-yearly basis.

 However, there have been instances where the seller failed to remit all or part of the tax.
 The federal-state requires the money to provide essential services for its citizens.
-This article looks at where you can report sales tax fraud in Florida and the reward that comes with reporting it.
+This article looks at where you can in Florida and the reward that comes with reporting it.

 What Is Sales Tax Fraud?

 Every business in Florida is legally bound to file a DR-15 sales return every month.
 Businesses with less than $1000 in sales tax can file their returns quarterly or yearly.
 Sales tax fraud involves failure to remit or misstating the amount of sales tax.
 Business owners are required to remit sales tax to the federal government.
 The Florida Tax Department is serious about tax evasion.